Southern Railway 722: Restoration

 In December 2000, the Great Smoky Mountains Railroad (GSMR), which operates a part of the same Murphy Branch where No. 722 was used in revenue service, purchased the locomotive with the hopes of restoring it to operating condition.
-However, when No. 722 was being disassembled for restoration work, the plans were halted due to GSMR's other steam locomotive ex-U.S. Army No. 1702 went out of service in 2005, leaving them both remaining disassembled outside the GSMR's workshop area in Dillsboro, North Carolina, exposed to the elements.
+However, when No. 722 was being disassembled for restoration work, the plans were halted around 2005 due to GSMR's other steam locomotive ex-U.S. Army No. 1702 going out of service, leaving them both remaining disassembled outside the GSMR's workshop area in Dillsboro, North Carolina, exposed to the elements.

 In 2012, GSMR announced their plan to restore both Nos.
 1702 and 722 to operating condition with the restoration cost estimated at $700,000 for each locomotives.
 In 2017, a year after No. 1702 was restored back to service, GSMR stated that they put the restoration work of No. 722 on hold, but were still determined to restore it back to operating condition.
 In late May 2023, GSMR announced that the restoration work of the No. 722 locomotive had continued, anticipated to be completed by 2026.
-Additionally, No. 722 will be converted from burning coal to oil fuel and will eventually retain its 1970s SOU Virginian green excursion paint scheme once the restoration work is finished.
+Additionally, No. 722 will be converted from burning coal to oil fuel and will eventually retain its 1970s SOU Sylvan green excursion paint scheme once the restoration work is finished.
 In September 2023, the boiler, driving wheels, and driving boxes were all shipped to the Strasburg Rail Road (SRC) in Strasburg, Pennsylvania for repairs and refurbishment.

+Throughout 2024 and 2025, restoration work progressed with extensive disassembly and rebuilding of major components.
+The locomotive's frame was sandblasted and inspected to assess its structural condition, with necessary repairs and alignment work carried out.
+The driving wheels, running gear, and associated components underwent machining and refurbishment, while the boiler continued receiving major repairs, including firebox work and the installation of new staybolts.
+As of early 2026, restoration efforts have entered the final stages, with the boiler successfully reunited with the frame in February 2026.
+The locomotive's tender would also be modified with an extended frame and a new water tank capacity of 10000 gal.